-This course will be the first cooperation between the Council of Europe/Partnership and the Anna Lindh Foundation in the field of youth and human rights education.
-The course builds on the experiences accumulated in the Youth Partnership, especially the programme of regional training courses for trainers in HRE using Compass in Arabic, and the other HRE and intercultural dialogue activities of the Council of Europe youth sector and the Anna Lindh Foundation.
+This course is the concrete output of a continuous cooperation between the Council of Europe/Partnership and the Anna Lindh Foundation in the field of youth and human rights education.
+The course offers a reflection on the experiences accumulated in the Youth Partnership, especially the programme of regional training courses for trainers in HRE using Compass in Arabic, and the other HRE and intercultural dialogue activities of the Council of Europe youth sector and the Anna Lindh Foundation.